raspberrypilearning/hamster-party-cam/worksheet.md

         time.sleep(0.01)
 ```

 Run your code and let your hamster loose.
 When the the program is triggered by the switch the lights will go into disco mode on the Pibrella, you should hear a tune and the camera will take a picture.
 After a while, check the images on your Raspberry Pi and you should see some photographs of your Hamsters having a good time.
+Here is an example of an image taken by hamster party cam:

 ![](images/image003.jpg)